anwtn/functions-on-k8s/README.md

 The function should start up and list the `ReviewQueueListener` as available.

 Before we continue, we'll need some way to add reviews to our review queue.
-To do this, let's add a new HTTP triggered function that adds a randomly generated review to the queue.
-Add the function with:
+Let's add a new HTTP triggered function that adds a randomly generated review to the queue with:

 `func new`

-Under type select:
+For type select:
 `HttpTrigger`.

 For name enter:
 `ReviewGenerator`

-We're going to add the (`bogus` package)[https://github.com/bchavez/Bogus] to the project, which will allow us to generate a random review in the new function.
+We're going to add the (`bogus` package)[https://github.com/bchavez/Bogus] to the project.
+This will allow us to generate a random review in the new function.
 Use:

 `dotnet add package Bogus --version 33.0.2`